Choosing the Best Linux Server Distro 2023

-The following are commonly used by Sysadmins who would like to get started quickly with Linux.
-These distros are popular on servers or desktop and are perfect for beginners and even advanced Sysadmins.
+The following are commonly used to get started quickly.
+These distros are popular on servers, virtual machines, and desktops.
+These distros are perfect for beginners and even advanced Sysadmins.

 Ubuntu Server edition uses the same APT repositories as the Ubuntu Desktop Edition.
 The differences between them are the absence of an X Window environment in a default installation of the server edition and some changes to the installation process.
 Canonical offers commercial support for Ubuntu Server.

 Debian comes with over 50,000 free packages available.
-Debian launched back in 1993 with it’s first stable release in 1996, as such, it’s incredibly stable and secure.
+Debian launched in 1993, with its first stable release in 1996; as such, it’s incredibly stable and secure.
 Many other Linux distributions are Debian-based, including Ubuntu.

-CentOS is for Sysadmins who need enterprise class operating system stability without the cost of certification and support.
-CentOS is a 100% compatible rebuild of RHEL (Red Hat Enterprise Linux), in full compliance with Red Hat’s redistribution requirements.
+CentOS is for Sysadmins who need enterprise-class operating system stability without the cost of certification and support.
+CentOS is a 100% compatible rebuild of RHEL (Red Hat Enterprise Linux) in full compliance with Red Hat’s redistribution requirements.
 UPDATE: For CentOS Stream or CentOS 8 Linux server alternatives, see: What CentOS alternative distro should you choose?

 Fedora Server is a Linux distribution developed by the community-supported Fedora Project and owned by Red Hat.
-Fedora Server is a short-life cycle distro which enables system administrators to make use of the very latest server-based technologies.
+Fedora Server is a short-life cycle distro that enables system administrators to use the latest server-based technologies.

 If you require enterprise Linux for advanced features and commercial support, these commercial distributions will be THE best to work with.
 Contact them by email or phone for more information.